rs0125/DisCipher/README.md

  ## License

 This project is licensed under the Creative Commons License.
-Feel free to modify and distribute the code as per the license terms.
+Feel free to modify and distribute the code as per the license terms with due credit and citation.